 1. Overall customer success.

-A company needs to be involved in the entire customer life cycle right from post-contract and throughout the duration of their subscription period.
-An SaaS company will also create customer processes, programs, and best practices for proper utilization of their products, including deployment tips and a blueprint.
+A company needs to be involved in the entire customer lifecycle right from post-contract and throughout the duration of their subscription period.
+A SaaS company will also create customer processes, programs, and best practices for proper utilization of their products, including deployment tips and a blueprint.

 2. Voice of the customer.